 Tattoo removal online searches nearly outnumber those for tattoo artists in Toronto.
 Sometimes getting “inked” doesn’t reflect one’s ideal image years later.
 Other times the quality or design of body art isn’t optimal, and people seek laser tattoo removal to lighten ink before covering it with a beautiful new piece.

 Whatever your reasons, undoing tattooing is now far easier, faster, and more comfortable than before.
 At Sovereign Skin, we’re always ahead of the curve.
 We’re pleased to be one of the few elite cosmetic clinics with the industry’s most advanced Fotona StarWalker® MaQX Ultra Performance Q-Switched System.

-Our process doesn’t harm surrounding skin.
+Our process doesn’t harm the surrounding skin.
 Now you can count on the ultimate safety, focused precision, and more comfortable ink removal.
 We’ll explain why this system does what others can’t and what you can expect from your tattoo removal at Toronto’s Sovereign Skin.

 Tattoos are comprised of tiny ink particles that are placed in the skin via needles that push ink under the epidermis.
-Over time, tattoos may spread, and the colour might fade or change depending on the pigments used.
+Over time, tattoos may spread, and the colour might fade or change, depending on the pigments used.

 That’s why eyebrow tattoos bring us many clients looking to rewind.
 Their tattoo edges blur and shift over time, plus the colour can transform from black to green or blue.
 If you see ink gone wrong when you look in the mirror, there is help for you.

 Tattoo removal lasers direct energy right into the ink particles.
 They are non-ablative lasers that pass through the skin, directly to the target.
 The energy is absorbed by the ink colours.
 Rapid pulses shatter the pigment into smaller pieces.
 Then the fragments are metabolized by white blood cells and flushed out through natural waste elimination.